mrwonko/physfs-bfs/readme.md

 ## State

 * can read file list, so enumeration and stat() works
+* both compressed and uncompressed files can be read
 * Code itself is fairly clean and cross-platform (using PhysFS's code), but the project is currently only for MSVC2013 (will switch to CMake eventually)